 If I start smoking, can I still make a claim on my critical illness insurance?

 The rating provided to smokers is usually based on your situation and lifestyle at the time you applied for the critical illness insurance policy.
 When the insurance policy evaluates your application, they will check whether you have been smoking within the last 12 months.
-If you were a smoker and stopped by more than a year already, you may not be rated for as a smoker.
+If you were a smoker and stopped by more than a year already, you may not be rated as a smoker.

 During your application, it is important to make full disclosure.
 Otherwise, the insurance company may opt to cancel your policy for the false statements that you make.
 But once the policy has been issued, getting into the smoking habit will usually not affect your policy and your claims.

-However, there may be things you have to consider.
-For one, there is a waiting period (usually of two years) where claims can still be disputed.
+Waiting period.
+There is a waiting period (usually of two years) where claims can still be disputed.
 And if you need to make a claim within that waiting period, this issue of smoking after the policy has been issued may come up.
 The insurance company may even use this as a reason for denying your claim!

 The Negative Effects of Smoking on the Body